WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-01-Developer-as-tester-advantages-I-never-had-as-a-tester.markdown

 that I might have naively tossed in a rush to meet a schedule.
 I talk about some of these issues in other articles, such as <a href="https://waynemroseberry.github.io/2023/11/27/Automation-refactoring-as-the-app-changes.html">refactoring</a> that changes as we change product designs, <a href="https://waynemroseberry.github.io/2023/12/18/When-the-product-needs-to-change-to-remove-flake.html">removing flake</a>
-by refactoring the app, how we can <a hrer="https://waynemroseberry.github.io/2023/12/30/Flake-is-about-control.html"> establish test control</a> through refactoring, how <a href="https://waynemroseberry.github.io/2024/01/13/Diary-of-a-developer-fixing-their-own-lazy-mistake.html">skipping your unit tests</a> can lead to problems later, and even how <a href="https://waynemroseberry.github.io/2024/01/29/Caught-myself-in-a-fragile-unit-test-bad-habit.html">
+by refactoring the app, how we can <a href="https://waynemroseberry.github.io/2023/12/30/Flake-is-about-control.html"> establish test control</a> through refactoring, how <a href="https://waynemroseberry.github.io/2024/01/13/Diary-of-a-developer-fixing-their-own-lazy-mistake.html">skipping your unit tests</a> can lead to problems later, and even how <a href="https://waynemroseberry.github.io/2024/01/29/Caught-myself-in-a-fragile-unit-test-bad-habit.html">
 you need to think of both big and small picture problems</a> for your unit tests.

 Another example, making the end to end testing easier
 ===============================================================
-When I was in Office, one of the things I worked on was AI-driven automation.
+When I was in Office, one of the things I worked on was <a href="https://waynemroseberry.github.io/2023/09/10/lessons-learned-using-an-ai-army-to-test-office.html">AI-driven automation</a>.
 Rather than writing the automated scripts ourselves, an AI agent would learn how to use the Office client by randomly manipulating its controls and observing how that changed UI state.